Router Traffic Monitoring header graphic

 The managers of networks that include wireless routers cannot overlook the traffic flow data from those devices.
 Hybrid networks usually use wireless for the last hop to selected endpoints, so ignoring traffic data from wireless routers would result in an incomplete record of network performance.

-Although wireless networks have different operating methods and transmission protocols, the functions of wireless routers are fundamentally the same as those for wired networks – the router has to get a packet of data to the endpoint named as the destination in the packet header.
+Although wireless networks have different operating methods and transmission protocols, the functions of wireless routers are fundamentally the same as those for wired networks.
+The router has to get a packet of data to the endpoint named as the destination in the packet header.

 Just like routers on wired networks, wireless routers measure passing traffic and record metrics about traffic throughput.
 Network monitoring systems can query wireless routers just as well as standard routers.
 The premium network monitoring tools include wireless footprint visualizations, which substitute for the network topology maps that they compile for wired networks.